tsunami416604/azure-docs.hu-hu/articles/active-directory/hybrid/tshoot-connect-password-hash-synchronization.md

 2. Futtassa a vagy a parancsot `Set-ExecutionPolicy RemoteSigned` `Set-ExecutionPolicy Unrestricted` .

-3. Futtassa az `Import-Module ADSyncDiagnostics` parancsot.
+3. Futtatja a `Import-Module ADSyncDiagnostics` parancsot.

-4. Futtassa az `Invoke-ADSyncDiagnostics -PasswordSync` parancsot.
+4. Futtatja a `Invoke-ADSyncDiagnostics -PasswordSync` parancsot.